numaproj/numaflow-java/development.md

 all example images.
 This ensures that all example images are using the most up-to-date version of the SDK, i.e. the one including your changes

-### Before Release

-Before releasing a new SDK version, make sure to update all references from the old version to the new one.
-For example, the version in the `pom.xml` in the root and example directories should be updated (for [reference ](https://github.com/numaproj/numaflow-java/pull/89/files#diff-9c5fb3d1b7e3b0f54bc5c4182965c4fe1f9023d449017cece3005d3f90e8e4d8)).
-After making these changes, create a PR.
-Once merged, it will trigger the Docker Publish workflow, and should be included in the release.
-As a result, the correct SDK version will always be printed in the server information logs, and the example images will always be using the latest changes (due to pointing to the local maven repository that is built).

 ### Adding a New Example

 If you add a new example, there are a few steps to follow in order for it to be used by the update script and the Docker